senseexcel/senseexcel/install_guide.md

    QMC >> Content Libararies >> Upload >> Select File “license.txt”.

    This file will be the tool for managing the licenses of all of your Sense Excel users going forward.
    It can be updated and overwritten as necessary.

-QMC> Proxies> Central> Edit> Ports> Check “Allow HTTP”.

-More on this topic is covered in Chapter 9 of this document.

 ## 6. Explaining the User Interface